-Edge servers are powerful computers put at the “edge” of a given network where data computation needs to happen.
+Edge servers are powerful computers put at the network edge where data computation needs to happen.
 They are physically close to the systems or applications that are creating the data being stored on, or used by, the server.

 What is the history of edge servers?

 Servers have been around for quite a while.
 The creator of servers, Tim Berners-Lee, worked for CERN in Switzerland in 1989, and was facing a problem.
 He needed to get data from his scientists all over the world and all the CERN labs, and he wanted to make sure that he could access them no matter where he was.

 For example, each different computer had different languages.
 Sometimes you had to know multiple different languages just to get data off of these different computers.
 As a result, he was able to have one repository that amassed all of this data.
 This allowed him to push it out to all of his scientists.